Sebastian1981/DataAnalytics/cv.md

 - Visualization and communication of data science results to the specialist departments and management
 - Support for data engineers in integrating machine learning models into a productive environment
 - Support in setting up a group-wide big-data platform
-- Technical supervision of a working student as part of an AI project
+- Technical supervision of a working student as part of an AI-project
+- Skills: Machine-Learning, Deep-Learning, Text-Mining, Timeseries Analyse
 - Tools: Python, R, SPSS, SQL, Git, Microsoft Powerpoint

 **06/2013 – 05/2017 | Research Group Leader | Postdoc (permanent / onsite)**\